-- Children and young people with Special Educational Needs and Disability (SEND) have continued to receive excellent services throughout 2021/22. - The Strengthening Families, Protecting Children programme has continued to be embedded across - Darlington Borough Council's Childrens's Services, utilising relational practice to ensure timely interventions which support families to stay together and reduce the need for children to come into - 99 children and young people ceased to be in care in 2021/22. - The proportion of children placed for adoption or with in-house foster carers has been postively increasing. - There are currently 55 approved foster care families and we have recruited a further 9 foster care families during the year. - The proportion of Darlington care leavers Not in Education, Employment or Training (NEET) has remained low with 23.1% at the end of 2021/22. - Referrals to the Youth Employment Initiative (YEI) have continued to grow, month on month during 2021/22 with young people continuing to move into education, employment and training. - The In2 cohort participated in a social music making project over a 10 week period, learning how to play colourful plastic instruments, leading to a performance alongside a band, for peers, teachers and - play colourful plastic instruments, leading to a performance alongside a band, for peers, teachers and parents. - The Holiday Activity and Food (HAF) programme funded by Department of Education is now firmly - established at multiple settings across Darlington and is thriving, with 630 children directly engaged in programmes over the Easter school holidays.
+- Children and young people with Special Educational Needs and Disability (SEND) have continued to receive excellent services throughout 2021/22. - The Strengthening Families, Protecting Children programme has continued to be embedded across Darlington Borough Council's Childrens' Services, utilising relational practice to ensure timely - Danington borough council's children's services, utilising relational practice to ensure timely interventions which support families to stay together and reduce the need for children to come into O0 shildren and usung people spaced to be in gare in 2021/22 - 99 children and young people ceased to be in care in 2021/22. - The proportion of children placed for adoption or with in-house foster carers has been positively increasing. - There are currently 55 approved foster care families and we have recruited a further 9 foster care families during the year. - The proportion of Darlington care leavers Not in Education, Employment or Training (NEET) has remained low with 23.1% at the end of 2021/22. - Referrals to the Youth Employment Initiative (YEI) have continued to grow, month on month during 2021/22 with young people continuing to move into education, employment and training. - The In2 cohort participated in a social music making project over a 10 week period, learning how to play colourful plastic instruments, leading to a performance alongside a band, for peers, teachers and - play colourful plastic instruments, leading to a performance alongside a band, for peers, teachers and parents. - The Holiday Activity and Food (HAF) programme funded by Department for Education is now firmly established at multiple settings across Darlington and is thriving, with 630 children directly engaged in programmes over the Easter school holidays.